Stoke Fleming Final Neighbourhood Plan 2018 – 34

-The various documents that comprise the Neighbourhood Plan submitted to South Hams District Council in January 2018 are below
+The various documents that comprise the Final Neighbourhood Plan are below.

 Comments can be sent to firstname.lastname@example.org or handed in at the Post Office or Library.